kevinjroyston/ScrawlBrawl/README.md

   - Edit the ApplicationHost.config file to include a binding for your LAN IP (ctrl+f 'localhost' and add a new entry)
   - Run Visual Studio as an administrator (otherwise IIS express can't be bound to your LAN IP)
   - Ensure the server and client are on the same wifi, enter 'http://[yourip]:[yourport]' in a web browser

+## How To Simulate Players Locally For Debugging/Playthrough
+### Using Multiple Browsers
+  1. Start up x browsers (chrome, edge, etc + incognito)
+### Using AutomatedTestingClient
+  1. Run executable with "-browsers -users 4 -games "Chaotic Cooperation" -defaultparams"
+  2. Create breakpoint on some point of the test